jose-lopez/ner_tagger/README.md

 $ python ./src/tagger/report_metrics.py --sorted_by=index --entity_type=ALL

-The requested report is saved in reports/report_ALL_by_index.txt and it includes, at the beggining, the global percentages of entities in the entire corpus.
+The requested report is saved in reports/report_ALL_by_index.txt and it includes, at the beginning, the global percentages of entities in the entire corpus.

 For example: